Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a picture of where you’d like to be within the next year or two?
-Failing to set achievable goals can slow progress.
-Establish clear long-term and short-term goals, focusing on those that have the greatest impact on your career advancement.
-To improve your job satisfaction, ensure that these goals match personal interests.
+Do you have a clear view of where you’d like to be in the next year, or two?
+Failure to set goals that are achievable will hinder progress.
+Establish clear long-term and short-term goals that prioritize those that will have the greatest impact on your career advancement.
+To boost job satisfaction Make sure these goals are in line with your personal needs.

 - Attend professional meetings